vtex/styleguide/react/components/EXPERIMENTAL_Charts/LineChart/README.md

 ```
 - Avoid the grid from visually competing with the data.

-# Line chart Config
+# Chart config
-The config prop defines the style of the chart.
+The config prop is common to all the charts, and defines the style of the chart.
 This should be given as an object with styles defined for `axis`, `grid`, `container`, according to your needs.

 ```js noeditor static
 const config = {